SPMIC-UoN/NFacT/README.md

 nfact_preproc requires crossing-fibre diffusion modelled data (bedpostX), surface white-grey matter boundary surface files (seeds), medial wall surface masks (the 'ROIs'), diffusion space to standard space warp fields and a standard space reference brain mask.
 These files are specified relative to a parent 'study' directory.

 '''Note: in group-analysis, surfaces must maintain vertex correspondence across subjects to ensure proper averaging!
 This may be achieved two ways.
-1) use the same seed and medial wall surfaces for all subjects (likely to introduce inaccuracies, particularly in human tractography).
+1) use the same seed and medial wall surfaces for all subjects.
 2) use MSM to register surfaces for each subject to a standard space.'''

 A set of subject IDs should be provided as a line separated text file (i.e. a subject ID per line) using the 'subject_list' argument.